phosphor bronze track rod end cups [4 in the set]

-Phosphor bronze is used for bearings and bushes in industry and has a low coefficient of friction and will last a lifetime without making your track rod ends oval.
+Phosphor bronze is used for bearings and bushes in industry and has a low coefficient of friction and will last a lifetime without making your track rod end balls oval.

-There is a 6mm tapped hole in each cup to be able to insert a 6mm bolt in order to pull out and remove the cups, if and when needed, for inspection purposes.
+There is a 6mm tapped hole in each cup to be able to insert a 6mm bolt in order to push in, or to pull out, and remove the cups, if and when needed, for inspection purposes.
 You can then check them and measure the ball diameter, to be assured that no wear has occurred.
 The ball diameter is 22.00mm.

 DELRIN acetal homopolymer resin.
 Manufactured soley by DuPont in the USA.